We Are Marching On!

 We are people of diversities more numerous than can be mentioned here, and we stand together to protect each of them.
 We stand against hate in all forms and against targeting any groups or individuals.
 For ourselves and others, we express our right to respect and acceptance without bias or persecution.

-The organizers met online in mid-November, 2016.
-This is an entirely grassroots effort.
-We came together, compelled to speak out against the 2016 presidential campaign cycle’s negative rhetoric and actions, and decided to initiate a march.
-The Women’s 1/21 March on Chicago (which honors but is not directly affiliated with the Women’s March on Washington, DC) aims to be part of a clear message to the new administration that women will defend and further their rights.
+The original group of organizers met online in mid-November, 2016, coming together in an entirely grassroots effort to speak out against the 2016 presidential campaign cycle’s negative rhetoric and actions through a march.
+The Women’s 1/21 March on Chicago honored but was not directly affiliated with the Women’s March on Washington, DC.